 - Whisk the two eggs with a fork and add a generous, 3-finger pinch of salt.

 - Make the Pad Thai Sauce Whisk fish sauce, rice vinegar, brown sugar and soy sauce. (see notes) in a small bowl.

 - Prep and Cook the protein: Chicken: slice chicken into very thin strips and season with salt and pepper.
 Crispy Tofu: Blot tofu with paper towels pressing down firmly.
 Cut tofu into ¾ inch cubes, sprinkle with salt and pepper, and for extra crispy, dredge in a little corn starch.
 Shrimp: Peel and season with salt and pepper.
-COOK: Sear the seasoned chicken, shrimp or tofu in a wok with hot oil until cooked through over medium high heat.
-Set aside, on top of a paper towel, wipe out pan.
+COOK: Sear the seasoned chicken, shrimp or tofu in a wok with hot oil until cooked through over medium-high heat.
+Set aside, on top of a paper towel, wipe out the pan.
 Turn heat off.

 - STIR FRY: Gather your chopped shallots, whisked eggs, cooked noodles, cooked protein and Pad Thai sauce around the stove.
 Heat 2 tablespoon peanut or vegetable oil in the wok over medium heat, add shallot-garlic-ginger and stir, cooking just a few minutes until golden and fragrant.